dyanikoglu/PedestriansTragedy/README.md

 I. Environment Setup
 ---------------------
+- Solution is created with Visual Studio 2017.

-- It's assumed that OpenGL and FreeGLUT is already installed correctly on the system.
-If not, they should be included in project properties.
-Code should compile on Visual Studio 2017 / Windows 10 without problem.
+- It's assumed that OpenGL, FreeGLUT and Windows SDK 8.1 is already installed correctly on the system.
+This guide can be followed to get your dev. environment ready: http://www.cs.uky.edu/~cheng/cs633/OpenGLInstallGuideWindows.pdf

-- Just launch project by opening "PedestriansTragedy.vcxproj".
-Environment is ready to compile Main.cpp for this project file.

 - Project must be compiled on x86 mode.

-- If it's needed to create a project from scratch, fmod_vc.lib library should be included in linker, and FMOD, media folders shold be at same folder with main.cpp.

 - If a standalone exe is needed, media folder and fmod.dll should be on same directory with exe file.